aaronkirkham/wp-owl-carousel/readme.txt

 Alternatively, extract the zip file and upload the contents to the wp-content/plugins/ directory of your WordPress installation and then activate the plugin from the plugins page.

 == Changelog ==
+= 1.1.1 =
+* Fixed issue with wrong link to image size
 = 1.1.0 =
 * Added ability to link to a different image size and specify a rel attribute for lightboxes = 1.0.0 =